OsirisTerje/osiristerje.github.io/content/git/github-actions-released.md

 ---
 layout: post
 date: 2020-09-20
+categories:
+  - git
+tags:
+  - githubActions
 ---

 # Github Actions released, and some specifics for .Net Framework

 ## Summary

-Github Actions has been released for public use, and announced at the [Github Universe conferense](https://githubuniverse.com/) in San Franciso Nov.
+Github Actions has been released for public use, and announced at the [Github Universe conference](https://githubuniverse.com/) in San Francisco Nov.
 13th.
 And, because Github loves open source - it is fully free for all public repositories!

 [Github Actions](https://github.com/features/actions) can be used for automating a series of processes, as it can utilize most of the [events](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows) in the github system.
 The most typical use will still be to trigger CI/CD builds.
 The whole system is yaml based, and it can run on different environments, Linux, Windows and MacOS.